vCoursera/GettingAndCleaningDataCourseProject/README.md

 Similar process is followed for the test data.

-The two tidy data sets are then merged to form a unified tidy set which satisfies all the components of the problem statement.
+The two tidy data sets are then merged to form a unified tidy set.

+This dataset is then processed using melt to retrieve data corresponding to the 2 variables of SubjectId and Activity.

+Finally, the result is cast to a dataset that depicts the mean and standard deviation data for each Activity Label per Subject.

+This dataset satisfies all the components of the problem statement.

-The program prints the tidy data set on console as it finishes the execution.
+The program prints the resultant tidy data set on console as it finishes the execution.